 - Click Okay.

-Now we have a running total in the pivot table with a cumulative total in every month.
+We have a running total in the pivot table with a monthly cumulative total.

-Note: While adding the running total make sure that the pivot table is sorted in the right way.
-If we want to add it from Jan to Dec then the values must have been sorted from Jan to Dec.
+Note: While adding the running totals, ensure the pivot table is sorted correctly.
+If we want to add it from January to December, the values must be sorted from January to December.

-Someone asked how can we start the total from zero.
-Well, for this we just need to make a small amendment to our source data.
+Someone asked how we can start the total from zero.
+We need to make a small amendment to our source data to do this.

 - First of all, in the source data we need to enter a dummy entry with zero value.